storybookjs/marko/docs/src/pages/configurations/custom-webpack-config/index.md

 title: 'Custom Webpack Config'
 ---

-You can customize Storybook's webpack setup by providing a `webpack` field in `main.js` file.
+You can customize Storybook's webpack setup by providing a `webpackFinal` field in `main.js` file.
 The value should be an async function that receives a webpack config and eventually returns a webpack config.

 Storybook has its own Webpack setup and a dev server.